Steinkraft Calcit Blattdünger Anwendung erklärt

 Grünkraft Zeolith Pur contains exclusively activated zeolite without calcite.
 It forms a physical protective film on the leaf surface — ultrafine silicate particles that act as a natural repellent against sucking insects and mites while also introducing silicon into the leaf.

-Both products can be combined in the same spray application — and complement each other perfectly: Grünkraft Calcium increases photosynthesis and nutrient density, Grünkraft Zeolith Pur provides physical protection from the outside.
+Both products can be combined in the same spray — and complement each other optimally: Grünkraft Calcium increases photosynthesis and nutrient density, while Grünkraft Zeolith Pur provides physical protection from the outside.

 What is the complete product system for large-scale agricultural operations?

-For large farms, we recommend a system of four components that work on three time levels:
+For large operations, we recommend a system of four components that act on three time scales:

 Long-term — Steinkraft Basalt: Trace elements, soil structure, paramagnetic activation of the soil microbiome.
 Incorporated once annually.